-Once the matter has been referred, complete this form and submit to the Club Welfare Officer (welfare@southdurhamgymnastics.org) and British Gymnastics.
+Once the matter has been referred, complete this form and submit to the Club Welfare Officer (welfare@southdurhamgymnastics.org).

 This form should be used by South Durham Gymnastics officials to record the details of any concerns raised.
-A copy should be sent to the Safeguarding and Compliance team at British Gymnastics safeguarding@british-gymnastics.org.
 All efforts must be made to keep the information confidential.
 The information should only be shared with those that need to know if it is in the best interest of the child or vulnerable adult.
 The form should be completed for all levels of concern, even where no immediate action may be necessary.